epinio/docs/docs/howtos/other/certificate_issuers.md

 It's also possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing, using the `global.customTlsIssuer`.

-When using the `letsencrypt-staging` or `letsencrypt-production` issuer further use the `global.tlsIssuerEmail` helm variable to set an email address for the reception of the certificate notification emails sent by that issuer. __Note__, the default address is `epinio@suse.com`.
+When using either of `letsencrypt-staging` or `letsencrypt-production` further use the `global.tlsIssuerEmail` helm variable to set an email address for the reception of the certificate notification emails sent by that issuer. __Note__, the default address is `epinio@suse.com`.